umbraco/UmbracoDocs/12/umbraco-cms/reference/api-versioning-and-openapi.md

 ## Adding custom operation IDs

 Custom operation IDs can be a great way to make your API easier to use.
-Specially for consumers that generate API contracts from your Swagger documents.
+Especially for consumers that generate API contracts from your Swagger documents.

 The Umbraco APIs use custom operation IDs for that exact reason.
 In order to remain as un-intrusive as possible, these custom operation IDs are not applied to your APIs.